Momentow/esp32-projects/README.md

 # esp32-projects
-This is repository with my own projects (or may be stolen from somewhere) on ESP32 MCU.
+This is repository with my own projects (or may be stolen from somewhere) for ESP32 MCU.